This blog may contain affiliate links. Read our disclosure policy for more info.

 Jervois Steak House

-Located conveniently underneath the Sofitel Hotel and just steps away from the Skyline Gondola – this authentic steak restaurant is super-popular.
+Located conveniently underneath the Sofitel Hotel and just steps away from the Skyline Gondola – this high-quality steak restaurant is super-popular.
 It’s a luxury dining experience with excellent service and booking in advance is definitely recommended.

 All of the meat served at Jervois Steak House is of the best quality and sourced (where possible) in the local area.
 On the varied menu here are dishes like the Signature Prime Rib, 150-day grain-fed Black Angus, and the Jervois cut eye fillet on the bone.
 Once you choose your meat you then must decide, which amazing sauces should accompany your meal.

 Blue Kanu specializes in Polynesian/Asian food with lots of seafood.
 Some of my favorites include the Golden Shrimp and Whole Fish.
 Both are delicious!
 For those who are not a fan of seafood, they have plenty more including ribs (these are so good!) and my favorite dish on the entire menu is the Duck Nachos.
 Seriously, all the food here is good and it comes with its own unique twist so don’t expect anything boring!

 Blue Kanu is a laid-back restaurant and the staff wears floral shirts for that cool Polynesian vibe.

 Not only are the views from Stratosfare some of the best in Queenstown, but the huge buffet is about quality and not quantity (although you can eat as much as you like.)

 The Stratosfare serves a lunch and dinner menu which are both buffets.
 Tickets are booked in advance and include your gondola ride up (and down) to the restaurant.
 The lunch buffet is cheaper than dinner but in my opinion, it’s that beautiful sunset over Queenstown that makes this restaurant so special.
 I myself have only done the dinner buffet.

 You must ride the gondola to get to the Stratosfare, and this is an additional cost.
 I recommend buying the gondola and dinner package in advance to get the best deal.

 White and Wongs